What is a bat?

 Truth be told, a bat infestation is usually a combination of two things: bad luck and opportunity.
 Bats eat insects, which are everywhere, so it isn’t possible to completely remove their food source from around your home to keep them away, but as long as you stay vigilant about sealing holes (they can fit through openings smaller than half an inch if necessary), keeping trim tight and sealed, and checking up in the attic once in a while – you should be fine.
 If you are dealing with an infestation of bats in your home, they need to be removed before any exclusion is completed.

 There are a lot of different home remedies you can use to help keep bats away.
 The first thing you should do if you’re having a problem with bats, however, is to do a thorough inspection of your home and close any potential holes, entry points, or cracks where they can sneak in.

 How can Gregory Pest remove bats from my home or business?

-We will assess the bat situation and formulate a custom environmentally friendly plan based on the location, type, and degree of infestation you have.
-Once we implement our plan, our experts will clean the area and seal any openings to help you and your family enjoy a bat-free environment not only now, but in the future as well.
+We will assess the bat situation and formulate a custom plan based on the location, type, and degree of infestation you have.
+Once we implement our plan, our experts will and seal any openings to help you and your family enjoy a bat-free environment not only now, but in the future as well.